1871fotc/1871fotc.github.io/docs/index.md

 ### Toowong Cemetery Portion Map

 There are 34 Portions in Toowong Cemetery, numbered 1 to 30 and also 2A, 7A, 15A, 29A.
 Portions contain many sectons.
 Each section can contain up to 80 graves.
 The graves in a section are usually in two rows.
+Taps are located at the Shelter Sheds if you need water for flowers or cleaning headstones.

 [Print the Toowong Cemetery Map :fontawesome-solid-map:](assets/documents/toowong-cemetery-map.pdf "Print a high resolution version of the map.
 2.1 Mb."){ .md-button .md-button--primary }